NDKayH/UNIT-3/Project/README.md

 ## Initial Interview with Client

 ### Transcript of First Interview

+This interview was conducted and the transcript was compiled by AI, so beware of any discrepancies.
+The original audio file is sharable however.

 Developer (Dev): All right, let’s start.
 This is our first interview for the project.
 You’re the owner of Fresh Bite Meal Prep, correct?